 Proper Pressure and Shot Speed of Die Casting Machine

 Using the right pressure and shot speed can ensure consistent pouring speed.
-Consistent pouring speed will reduce tumbling during the injection process, reducing the formation of air pocket that leads to porosity.
+Consistent pouring speed will reduce tumbling during the injection process, reducing the formation of air pockets that lead to porosity.
 Regulating the pressure is an important way of combating gas porosity.

 Make Sure the Right Temperature During the Die Casting Process